 - Dog gate that fits between the dining room and kitchen upon request

-- At the time of booking, please inform our property manager at Beach Rentals if you plan to bring your dog.
+- At the time of booking, please inform us if you plan to bring your dog.

 - Please take extra care to dry and clean dog paws prior to entering the home.